Getting Started

 Who might not be a good fit?

-My work with clients tends to be individualized, depth-oriented, and longer-term.
-If you are looking for therapy that is skills-based, structured with homework, or purely solutions-focused, another therapist who uses those approaches may be a better fit.
+If you are experiencing frequent crisis or looking for therapy that is purely skills-based, structured with homework, or solutions-focused, a therapist who works primarily in those approaches may be a better fit.
 If you aren’t sure, you’re welcome to reach out and we can discuss it together.

 What if we’re not a good fit after we meet?